 When Kernel Mode Cryptographic Primitives Library is loaded in the Windows 10 OEs Operating System kernel, no keys exist within it.
-A kernel module is responsible for importing keys into Kernel Mode Cryptographic Primitives Library or using Kernel Mode Cryptographic Primitives Library's functions to generate keys.
+A kernel module is responsible for importing keys into Kernel Mode Cryptographic Primitives Library's functions to generate keys.